 First we create the user and give them a password.
 I’d already created the user a while back, but this is how it’s done.
 I’m not sure if you really need to give the user a password since login is by certificate only.

-sudo useradd fred
+sudo su sudo useradd fred passwd fred

 Amazon Linux Creating Keys